๐Ÿฆ… Federal Wildlife Law

 Eagles Don't Avoid Towers.
 They Land on Them.

 100+ bald eagles.
-1.7 miles away.
-No environmental review.
-No USFWS consultation.
+1.25 miles away.
+No environmental review provided.
+No USFWS consultation on record.
 An industry already destroying eagle nests across America.

 We Asked for the Environmental Reviews.
-They Haven't Answered.
+They Don't Exist.

 What We Do Know